Welcome new students!

 If You Apply for a Waiver

 If you do not enroll in SHIP or apply for a waiver, you will be enrolled in CMU SHIP.
 The insurance premium fee will remain on your student invoice.

 Health and safety are critically important to the student experience, both in and out of the classroom.
-All new undergraduate students must complete two online courses: AlcoholEdu for College and Sexual Assault Prevention for Undergraduates.
+All new undergraduate students must complete three online courses about substance use, sexual assault prevention, and mental health education.

-These courses are part of our comprehensive approach to substance abuse and sexual violence prevention, and they help to empower students to create a safe and positive campus environment for everyone.
+These courses are part of our comprehensive approach to substance abuse, sexual violence prevention, and mental health awareness, and they help to empower students to create a safe and positive campus environment for everyone.

 HealthConnect is our secure online portal, where students can complete health history and immunizations forms, schedule certain appointments, order prescription refills, request medical records and more.

 Before receiving care at University Health Services, all students should:

 - Log into HealthConnect with your Andrew ID and password.

 - Update their HealthConnect profile and enable text messaging from UHS

 - To enable text messaging: